 The number of taught modules is slightly fewer in the final year because of the emphasis that we place on the Dissertation.
 This is the culmination of the enquiry-based learning that students have been working towards throughout their degree programmes.
 With the guidance of an academic supervisor in a series of one-to-one meetings, you will have the opportunity to identify a topic that is of particular interest to you, formulate relevant and interesting questions, search for and evaluate different sources of information, and present your findings and conclusions in a 10,000 word dissertation.

 In order to support you through this potentially daunting task, we arrange a series of workshops in which students present their work-in-progress, and receive useful feedback from members of the academic staff and their fellow students.
 Your supervisor will also read and comment on your drafts in order to help you produce a well-organised and well-presented piece of work.
 Successful completion of a dissertation enables students to demonstrate a wide range of skills that are transferable to employment and to further study.

-80 credits of DASA modules, or, 60 credits of DASA modules and a 20 credit MOMD (examples listed above).
+- 80 credits of Department of African Studies and Anthropology modules, or, 60 credits of Department of African Studies and Anthropology modules and a 20 credit Module Outside the Main Discipline.